Go Back

 5 from 12 votes

-5 minutes sautéed brussels sprouts salad
+5 minutes sautéed Brussels sprouts salad

-This 5 minutes sautéed brussels sprouts salad is crunchy.
+This 5 minutes sautéed Brussels sprouts salad is crunchy.
 Made with kale and orange to make this brussel sprouts salad a little heaven lol!
 It's delicious and can help you in fighting inflammation.
 Need vitamin K?
 Then this kale salad is made for you.

 Prep Time10 minutes